 The Learning Journey

-The progressive development of pupils’ skills, knowledge and understanding is at the heart of our curriculum, as the children embark on their learning journey through pre-school and each of the subsequent Key Stages.
+The progressive development of pupils’ skills, knowledge and understanding is at the heart of our curriculum, as the children embark upon their learning journey through each of the Key Stages.

 Our modern buildings feature bright, spacious classrooms, ICT suites, libraries, sports halls and creative spaces to facilitate specialist art lessons, speech & drama classes and instrumental tuition.

-Add to the mix a huge outdoor classroom, extensive sports pitches, a swimming pool, athletics track and tennis courts, and you can see why this is such a unique learning environment for boys.
+Add to the mix, our 100-acre outdoor classroom, extensive sports pitches, a swimming pool, athletics track and tennis courts, and you can see why this is such a unique learning environment for boys.